paliAli/Nuptake_project/README.md

 # Nuptake_project
+## Goal
-Analyzing the correlation between nitrogen uptake and remotely sensed vegetation indices
+The main goal is to analyze the correlation between measured nitrogen uptake and vegetation indices and create a prediction model.
+I also tried to correlate the vegetation indices with crop height and LAI.